cirrascalecloudservices/cirrascalecloudservices.github.io/_posts/2019-10-19-system_setup.markdown

 sudo pip3 install keras
 sudo pip3 install torchvision
 #if you have an nvidia gpu
-sudo pip3 install tensorflow-gpu sudo pip3 install tensorflow sudo pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist nvidia-dali
+sudo pip3 install tf-sentencepiece sudo pip3 install tensorflow-gpu sudo pip3 install tensorflow sudo pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist nvidia-dali
 #if running virtualized without AVX
 #sudo pip3 install tensorflow==1.5
 {% endhighlight %}

+Note: taking HEAD versions of all of the prebuilt packages frequently has broken dependencies.
+pip3 install --upgrade pip and upgrading of packages is a typical operation when setting up a system for development.

 ## R libraries
 {% highlight bash %}